 2021 Mercedes Benz GLS63 Preview

-The GLS63 is all new for 2021, arriving after a brief pause when the previous generation ended production after the 2019 model year.
+2021 Mercedes Benz GLS63 for sale – The GLS 63 is all-new for 2021, arriving after a brief pause when the previous generation ended production after the 2019 model year.
 In 2020, the Mercedes-Benz GLS-Class underwent a full redesign.
 While this redesign was comprehensive, it was far from revolutionary, which is typical of Mercedes.
 With this new look still fresh, we expect no major changes when the 2021 GLS-Class arrives, except for the much-anticipated arrival of the Mercedes-Maybach GLS600.

-Under its hood, the new-generation GLS-Class comes in two flavors.
-The base model is the GLS450 with a 3.0-liter turbocharged six-cylinder engine paired to a 48-volt mild-hybrid system that pumps out 362 horsepower and 369 pound-feet of torque.
-The GLS580 bumps it up to a 4.0-liter twin-turbo V8 paired with the same mild-hybrid system for 483 hp and 516 lb-ft of torque.
-There are no details on the Maybach GLS600’s powertrain, but it could include a more powerful 4.0-liter V8 that sits in the 550- to 575-hp range.
+Under its hood, the new-generation GLS-Class comes in two flavours.
+The base model is the GLS450 with a 3.0-litre turbocharged six-cylinder engine paired to a 48-volt mild-hybrid system that pumps out 362 horsepower and 369 pound-feet of torque.
+The GLS580 bumps it up to a 4.0-litre twin-turbo V8 paired with the same mild-hybrid system for 483 hp and 516 lb-ft of torque.
+There are no details on the Maybach GLS600’s powertrain, but it could include a more powerful 4.0-litre V8 that sits in the 550- to 575-hp range.

 2021 Mercedes Benz GLS63 Price

-Mercedes-AMG also offers a host of standalone features that may catch your eye, including the bonkers 23-inch multi-spoke forged wheels that look just perfect when framed within the GLS63’s muscular wheel wells.
-The price for the GLS63 4Matic will start from ₦62.5 million MSRP range.
+Mercedes-AMG also offers a host of standalone features that may catch your eye, including the bonker’s 23-inch multi-spoke forged wheels that look just perfect when framed within the GLS63’s muscular wheel wells.
+The price for the GLS63 4Matic will start from the ₦62.5 million MSRP range.

 2021 Mercedes Benz GLS63 Interior